sap-tutorials/Tutorials/tutorials/hxe-aa-movielens-06/hxe-aa-movielens-06.md

 ![Web IDE](05-01.png)

-The console should at the display the following message:
+The console should display at the end the following message:

 ```
 (Builder) Build of /movielens/db completed successfully.